tanlandy/Leetcode_Python/高频分类整理/2-Sort.md

 # 排序基础知识
+In Java, Arrays.sort() for primitives is implemented using a variant of the Quick Sort algorithm, which has a space complexity of O(\log n)O(logn)
+In C++, the sort() function provided by STL uses a hybrid of Quick Sort, Heap Sort and Insertion Sort, with a worst case space complexity of O(\log n)O(logn)
+In Python, the sort() function is implemented using the Timsort algorithm, which has a worst-case space complexity of O(n)O(n)

 A stable sorting algorithm means that when two elements have the same value, their relative order is maintained.